wwu-mmll/photonai_neuro/README.md

 - Easy access to common brain masks and atlases.
 - Simple syntax for building neuro-pipelines.
-- All PHTONAI advantages like hyperparemter optimization, model sharing, results visualization, and much more.
+- All PHOTONAI advantages like hyperparemter optimization, model sharing, results visualization, and much more.